nextauthjs/next-auth/docs/docs/configuration/providers/oauth.md

 You only need to add three changes:

 1. Add your config: [`src/providers/{provider}.ts`](https://github.com/nextauthjs/next-auth/tree/main/packages/next-auth/src/providers)<br />
-   • make sure you use a named default export, like this: `export default function YourProvider`
+    - Make sure you use a named default export, like this: `export default function YourProvider`
-   • add two SVG's of the provider logo, like `google_dark.svg`/`google_light.svg` to the `/packages/next-auth/provider-logos/` directory.
+    - Add two SVG's of the provider logo, like `google_dark.svg` and `google_light.svg`, to the `/packages/next-auth/provider-logos/` directory as well as the styling config to the provider config object.
+See existing provider for example
 2. Add provider documentation: [`/docs/providers/{provider}.md`](https://github.com/nextauthjs/next-auth/tree/main/docs/docs/providers)
 3. Add the new provider name to the `Provider type` dropdown options in [`the provider issue template`](<[http](https://github.com/nextauthjs/next-auth/edit/main/.github/ISSUE_TEMPLATE/2_bug_provider.yml)>)